submariner-io/submariner/pkg/cable/wireguard/README.md

 ## Driver design

-- WireGuard creates a virtual network device which is created and accessesed through netlink.
-It looks like any network device and currenly has a hardcoded name `subwg0`.
+- WireGuard creates a virtual network device that is accessed via netlink.
+It appears like any network device and currently has a hardcoded name `subwg0`.

 - WireGuard identifies peers by their cryptographic public key (no need to exchange shared secrets) -- owner must have the corresponding private key to prove idenity